"I'm here on a work matter."

 The employment tribunal heard that AD told BR that he saw "a lot of potential" in her background in "West End hospitality", which would be an asset to "entertain and work alongside high net-worth clients."

 The solicitor said BR would be expected to pick up clients at night when they visited high-end restaurants and bars.
-The silver-tongued lawyer described himself as "God", said AR was an "obedient little slave creature," and gave her instructions not to wear shiny tights.
+The silver-tongued lawyer described himself as "God", said AR was to be his "obedient little slave creature," and gave her instructions not to wear shiny tights.

 BR said that AD had offered her a base salary of £14,000 per year, plus a bonus of 10% of what she billed and received, plus 5% of what AD billed and received.